 US State Dept Travel Advisory

-The US Department of State currently recommends US citizens Reconsider Travel to Vanuatu due to COVID-19-related restrictions.
-Consult its website via the link below for updates to travel advisories and statements on safety, security, local laws and special circumstances in this country.
+The US Department of State currently recommends US citizens exercise normal precautions in Vanuatu.
+Consult its website via the link below for updates to travel advisories and statements on safety, security, local laws, and special circumstances in this country.

 US citizens should make sure their passport will not expire for at least 6 months after they enter the country even if they do not intend to stay that long.
 They should also make sure they have at least 1 blank page in their passport for any entry stamp that will be required.
 A visa is not required as long as the stay is less than 30 days.